Francis Dzierozynski: Leadership of the American Jesuits

 In April 1823, Dzierozynsi was appointed by the Jesuit Superior General, Luigi Fortis, to succeed Charles Neale as superior of the Jesuit Mission in Maryland.
 His jurisdiction extended over 95 Jesuits spread from Maryland to New England and as far west as the Mississippi and Missouri River Valleys.
 He took office at a time of severe mismanagement of the mission.
-The mission's Maryland plantations were barely breaking even, the novitiate had been effectively closed, and one of its largest institutions, Georgetown College, had a dwindling student body.
+The mission's Maryland plantations, which included slave ownership of some 300 people, were barely breaking even, the novitiate had been effectively closed, and one of its largest institutions, Georgetown College, had a dwindling student body.

 Dzierozynski remained a professor at Georgetown, where he also became vice president and treasurer.
 Within several years, Georgetown's enrollment had recovered.
-He also reopened the novitiate at Georgetown in 1827, and personally fulfilled the office of master of novices.
+He also reopened the novitiate at Georgetown in 1827, and personally fulfilled the office of master of novices, succeeding Charles Van Quickenborne.
 As ordered by Fortis, he also addressed a fractured administration of the mission, which was divided between the Society of Jesus itself and the Corporation of Roman Catholic Clergymen, which was established to hold and administer the Jesuits' property during suppression.
 In May 1825, the Corporation was reluctantly brought under control of the Society (but continued to exist as a legal entity).
 In 1827, he accepted the invitation of the Bishop of Louisiana and the Two Floridas, Louis Dubourg, to transfer responsibility for Saint Louis College from the diocese to the Jesuits.
 After visiting the college in Missouri that same year, he sought permission from the superiors in Rome, who approved the transfer in 1829.
 When the Superior General ordered the Washington Seminary closed, Dzierozynski allowed all the students to transfer to Georgetown free of charge.

 He conflicted with the Archbishop of Baltimore, Ambrose Maréchal, over his authority to transfer Jesuit priests among Jesuit parishes in the diocese, a special privilege that had been the right of Jesuit superiors around the world prior to suppression.
 Maréchal maintained that he could veto any transfer; Fortis concurred, advising Dzierozynski that the papal edict restoring the Jesuits did not include the authority of Jesuit superiors to unilaterally transfer priests within dioceses.
 Nonetheless, Dzyierozynski argued at the First Provincial Council of Baltimore in 1829 that he possessed this authority.
 The bishops acquiesced to Dzierozynski's assertion, but Fortis' successor, Jan Roothaan, reprimanded Dzierozynski for contradicting his superior.

 Dzierozynski played a role in the establishment of St. John's College in Frederick, Maryland, in 1829.
 He was relieved of his office in November 1830, when Peter Kenney arrived as an apostolic visitor to investigate the possibility of elevating the Maryland mission to the full status of a province.
 A future provincial superior, James A. Ryder, credited Dzierozynski with saving the Jesuit mission in the United States.